device42/traceroute_tags/README.md

 ### Configuration
 -----------------------------
 Prior to using the script, it must be configured to connect to your Device42 instance.
-* Save a copy of mapping.xml.sample as mapping.xml.
+* Save a copy of configuration.xml.sample as configuration.xml.
 * Enter your URL, User, Password (lines 4-6).
 * Update your DOQL according to your requirements (lines 7).
 * configure hop count and timeout(ms) (lines 9-10).